yerenutku/WidgetExamples/README.md

 # WidgetExamples
-There is 4 example of Android Widgets based on this **[article][https://medium.com/@erenutku/android-widgets-ad3d166458d3]
+There is 4 example of Android Widgets based on this article : https://medium.com/@erenutku/android-widgets-ad3d166458d3

 ## SimpleWidgetExample